Takashi Yanase: Comics

 A newspaper comic that ran in the Sunday issue of the Yomiuri Shimbun from 1 January 1990 to 29 May 1994, with a total of 227 strips.
 The series is partially reprinted in a three-volume collection that covers the first year and a half, with English translation (by Yuriko Tamaki) in the margins.
-Apart from its bilingual printing, it is also known for having Baikinman as its focus character, with a number strips in which Anpanman does not appear at all.
+Apart from its bilingual printing, it is also known for having Baikinman as its focus character, with a number of strips in which Anpanman does not appear at all.